 - Work by Windmill School – Lynn Knapp, head teacher

 - The Cherwell School Travel Action Group – Simon Banks

 - Reducing pollution by encouraging active and healthy travel – Richard Kuziara, Oxfordshire County Council

 - Communicating Air Quality – Pedro Abreu, Oxford City Council

-We would be particularly keen to make contact if you are involved with a school in any way and can help us make contact.
+We are continuing to develop our contacts with schools.
+We need your help.
+These can be via teachers, governors and of course parents and students.
+Please contact us via email@example.com is you are involved with a school in any way and can help us make contact.